git-azeez/kpmg/challenge_3/readme.md

 Hints
 We would like to see some tests.
 A quick read to help you along the way We would expect it in any other language apart from elixir.

+In solving this, I have iterated the elements of the dictionary and made up a simple function Which iterates depending on the value present in the "key" varaible